Share this Post

 Most importantly, this installation process itself is painless: Almost every municipal installation can be completed overnight.
 While some more involved projects, such as those that include a secured entry checkpoint, could take as long as a weekend, you can still expect to have that barrier in place and the space clear, clean, and usable with no lost business days.

 After The Installation: Bulletproof Glass Maintenance

-Similarly, the anti-glare and anti-static surface coatings on bullet resistant windows can be scratched by paper towel, giving the windows a dull, hazy appearance.
-Always use soft cloth (like an old t-shirt) or natural sponge and mild soap and water to clean bullet resistant windows.
+Similarly, the anti-glare and anti-static surface coatings on bullet-resistant windows can be scratched by paper towels, giving the windows a dull, hazy appearance.
+Always use a soft cloth (like an old t-shirt) or natural sponge and mild soap and water to clean bullet-resistant windows.
 Surface scratches can be buffed out by hand.
 Occasionally polishing the windows with quality commercial wax will fill minor scratches and restore the smooth, gleaming surface.